Ikabot-Collective/ikabot/README.md

 3. Distribute resources

-	It sends whatever resource you choose from the cities that produce it to cities that do not.
-The same amount is sent to all cities, unless a city has little free storage space.
-(Very useful to send wine)
+	It lets you distribute the type of resource in two possible ways: from the cities that produce it to cities that do not (very useful to send wine) and to distribute it evenly among all cities.

-4. Distribute resources evenly

-	This function attempts to distribute all of a given type of resource evenly among all cities, regardless of if they're production cities or non-production cities.

-5. Account status
+4. Account status

 	It shows information such as levels of the buildings, time until the wine runs out, resources among other things from all the cities.

-6. Donate
+5. Donate

 	It allows you to donate (WOW!).

-7. Search for new spaces
+6. Search for new spaces

 	This functionality alerts by telegram, if a city disappears or if someone founds in any of the islands where the user has at least one city.

-8. Login daily
+7. Login daily

 	For those who do not want to spend a day without their account login.

-9. Alert attacks
+8. Alert attacks

 	It alerts by telegram if you are going to be attacked.
 You can configure how often _ikabot_ checks for incoming attacks.

-10. Donate automatically
+9. Donate automatically

 	_Ikabot_ enters once a day and donates ***ALL*** the available wood from ***ALL*** selected cities to the luxury good or the forest.

-11. Alert wine running out
+10. Alert wine running out

 	It warns you by Telegram when less than N hours are needed for a city to run out of wine.
 The number of hours is specified by the user.

-12. Buy resources
+11. Buy resources

 	It allows you to choose what type of resource to buy and how much.
 It automatically purchases the different offers from the cheapest to the most expensive.

-13. Sell resources
+12. Sell resources

 	It allows you to choose what type of resource to sell and how much.
 It does not matter how much storage you have, it automatically updates the offers as pĺayers buy from you.
 When it sells all the resources, it let's you know via Telegram.

-14. Activate Vacation Mode
+13. Activate Vacation Mode

 	Sets the account in vacation mode and closes _ikabot_.

-15. Activate miracle
+14. Activate miracle

 	It allows you to activate any miracle you have available N times in a row.

-16. Train troops
+15. Train troops

 	It allows you to easily create large amounts of troops in one city.
 If there are not enough resources to train all of them, it will train all the troops it can and when it finishes it will try to train the rest.
 It also allows you to build your army in multiple small steps so that you can use it as fast as possible.